brigr/qa-k-concurrent-community-detection/README.md

 # Note
 This is not an official implementation, but a third-party implementation offered publicly.

-Need to make contact with me?
+Need to make contact with me about this repository?
 Please send an e-mail at sotikara@econ.auth.gr.